 As I relaunch this website for the umpteenth time, I realized I’ve been blogging and maintaining a web presence since around 2005.
-I decided to investigate (with the help of the Wayback Machine) what kind of person I have been, online, over the years.
+I decided to investigate what kind of person I have been, online, over the years.

 Here’s a trip down my internet memory lane.